AugustoCalado/Docker-Studies/Docker.md

 ## Docker Container
 A container consists of an operating system, user-added files, and meta-data.
 Each container is built from an image.
 That image tells Docker what the container holds, what process to run when the container is launched, and a variety of other configuration data.
 The Docker image is read-only.
 When Docker runs a container from an image, it adds a read-write layer on top of the image in which the application can then run.

+### Copy on Write Concept
+Everytime a container needs to write a change into an existing file.
+It makes its own copy of the "original" file and writes the changes inside himself.
+- TODO - PRINT 14

 ## Kernel Internals
 - **Namespaces**: Linux namespaces provide isolation for running processes, limiting their access to system resources without the running process being aware of the limitations. (keep the processes of a container (or the container itself) unawarer of the process of other containers).
 	- TODO - Print 1